maxl-xy/RAL2026/README.md

 python3 plot.py
 ```

 This runs a closed-loop simulation with the learned feedback controller stored in the training log using an RK4 solver.
-The UDE can be turned on/off to compare the performance of the controller.
-Plots are saved in [results/plots](results/plots) and CSV files are saved in [results/csvs](results/csvs) by default.
-Three CSV files will be produced per simulated trajectory, namely con_[i].csv, sim_[i].csv and ude[i].csv, [i] being the i<sup>th</sup> trajectory.
+The UDE can be turned on/off to compare the controller's performance.
+Plots are saved in [results/plots](results/plots), and CSV files are saved in [results/csvs](results/csvs) by default.
+Three CSV files will be produced per simulated trajectory, namely con_[i].csv, sim_[i].csv, and ude[i].csv, [i] being the i<sup>th</sup> trajectory.

 ## Matlab visualisation and plots
 To visualize the trajectories and create plots used in our paper, the [Matlab Flight Simulation Animation Package](https://github.com/LonghaoQian/AnimationModels/tree/main) developed by Dr Longhao Qian is utilised.

 Open examples/quadrotor_slung_payload_model/quadrotorPayload.m and run ```quadrotorPayload.m``` in MATLAB.
 A 3D plot with drone figures will be shown in Figure 1.
 The UDE performance plot will be shown in Figure 2.

-To get plots for circular or figure-8 trajectories in our supplementary documents, change the struct variable name to multiquadPayloadData_cir or multiquadPayloadData_ate respectively in the four lines shown in the figure below:
+To get plots for circular or figure-8 trajectories in our supplementary documents, change the struct variable name to multiquadPayloadData_cir or multiquadPayloadData_ate, respectively, in the four lines shown in the figure below:
 <img src="AnimationModels-main/figures/quad_struct.png" alt="Use specified struct variable" width="530"/>

-To visualize simulation of your own, the CSV files generated in [results/csvs](results/csvs) need to be stored in [AnimationModels-main/examples/quadrotor_slung_payload_model](AnimationModels-main/examples/quadrotor_slung_payload_model).
+To visualize the simulation of your own, the CSV files generated in [results/csvs](results/csvs) need to be stored in [AnimationModels-main/examples/quadrotor_slung_payload_model](AnimationModels-main/examples/quadrotor_slung_payload_model).

 Then, save the CSV files of one trajectory as .mat files by running ```save_files.m```.
 Change the struct variable name and the name of .mat files in the save_files.m according to the figure below: